Alī b. Abī Ṭālib is often compared to Jesus Christ in Muslim sources. This article explores the similarities between Christology and Imamology.

 Since the hatred of ʿAlī b.
 Abī Ṭālib was seen by the Ansār as a sign of hypocrisy or disbelief, it would be a logical extrapolation that proper affection for him would be a part of the faith.
 The imagery of ʿAlī’s feet in this tradition may remind one of John the Baptist’s famous description of Jesus in John 1:27, “He is the one who comes after me, the straps of whose sandals I am not worthy to untie.”

 The polarization of ʿAlī’s allies and foes is perhaps best encapsulated in a prominent ḥadīth in which ʿAlī is called “the divider of heaven and hell” (qasīm al-janna wa n-nār).
 This title is recorded by Ibn Quṭayba, Ibn al-Athīr, al-Khawarizmī, Ibn Abī Yaʿla, and Ibn Abī al-Ḥadīd.
 It is also narrated by Shī’ī authorities and it implies that the true lovers of ʿAlī b.
 Abī Ṭālib will be granted Paradise whilst his detractors would will be “cast into the Fire.”
-This epithet is curiously similar to the description of the A title of the Messiah in Christian tradition.in Matthew 25: he would sit on the throne, with all nations gathered before him, and “separate the people” into the kingdom of heaven and eternal hell.
+This epithet is curiously similar to the description of the Son of Man in Matthew 25: he would sit on the throne, with all nations gathered before him, and “separate the people” into the kingdom of heaven and eternal hell.
 Hence, both ʿAlī and Jesus are given a central role on the Judgment in each respective tradition.

 Some of Christ’s titles are mirrored in ʿAlī b.
 Abī Ṭālib in the Islamic tradition. ʿAlī is most famously referred to as mawlā in the Sermon of Ghadīr Khumm; a word that means, among other things, “master”.
 It is used in the same sermon to refer also to the Prophet, and it is used in the Quran to refer to God (2:286, 8:40, 9:51).
 The related word walī – which means friend, patron, guardian, ally – is also used in reference to God (42:9, 2:257) and to ʿAlī b.
 Abī Ṭālib in exegeses of 5:55.
 A mawlā in a spiritual context can therefore refer to both God and His emissaries, who are all part of the same divine hierarchy.
 There is a similar word used frequently in the Greek New Testament for Jesus: kurios (κύριος), which is usually translated as “lord”, also refers to both human masters and God.
 For example, God is referred to as kurios in Matthew 1:20, and Jesus is referred to as kurios in Matthew 7:22.
 While mawlā can be used simultaneously in human and divine contexts, ʿAlī rejected being called rabb, which is more easily confused with Lord God.